effectiveobjc/errata/ERRATA.md

  > Objective-C has no strong type checking at compile time...

+## Item 12

+[Page 63]: Figure 2.4 should have a fifth box on the right, with `IMPe` written in it.
+Then the arrow should point from `capitalizedString` to `IMPe` box, leaving nothing pointing to `IMPc`.
+On the following page in the first paragraph, it states that the selector for `capitalizedString` has changed, hence this change to the figure.

 ## Item 30

 [Page 158]: There is a typo in the code.
 The final two portions of code should read like this: